onqlavelabs/onqlave.docs/docs/external-sources/architecture.md

 The following walkthrough describes how the Onqlave Encryption Engine (OE2) SDK encrypts and signs your data entries.

-1. The Onqlave platform provides the Onqlave Encryption Engine (OE2) SDK with unique data encryption key: one wrapped data encryption key, a copy of the data key encrypted wrapped in an ephemeral encrypted assymetric key.
+1. The Onqlave platform provides the Onqlave Encryption Engine (OE2) SDK with unique data encryption key: one wrapped data encryption key, a copy of the data key encrypted wrapped in an ephemeral encrypted asymetric key.
 2. The encryption method encrypts data you specified.
-3. The encryption method encapsulates the encrypted data encryption key, algorithm information and the actual cipher data in data encryption packet.
+3. The encryption method encapsulates the encrypted data encryption key, algorithm information and the actual cipher data in a data encryption packet.
 4. The encryption method signs the data encyption packet using additional data provided by you.
 5. The encryption method returns the encrypted and signed cipher packet to the caller.